 - mid century chair estate sale worth checking

-Each variation maps to the category, triage, and comps sections above.
+Each variation maps to the category, triage, and market evidence sections above.